Hialeah firefighter speaks out on surviving fall in vehicle from Palmetto Expressway

 Instead, he would be airborne in his personal truck after, police believe, it was hit or clipped by another driver on the Palmetto Expressway near the Northwest 122nd Street exit on Oct.
 12. The fall was captured on surveillance video.

 “When I’m in the air, a million things are going through my head,” Pineiro said.
-“The first one was, ‘I’m gonna die,’ second one was, ‘This is how I die,’ and then I thought of everybody in my family — my son, my daughter, my wife, my parents.
+“The first one was, ‘I’m gonna die,’ second one was, ‘This is how I die,’ and then, I thought of everybody in my family — my son, my daughter, my wife, my parents.
 It felt like I was falling forever.”

 The 34-year-old firefighter’s vehicle landed on its top below the Palmetto on West 20th Avenue.